plang-psm/lead-tracker/README.md

 ## How to use
 * See [Launch](#launch) for installation
 * Input the URL manually and save the URL with Save Input
-* Save Tab saves the current tab
+* Save Tab will save the current tab
-* Double click delete all to delete all entries
+* Double click Delete All to delete all entries

 ## Technologies
 * <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white" alt="HTML tag"  />